syscoin/Masternode-Install-Script/README.md

 - WARNING: If you use the same address for multiple masternodes your reward payouts cannot be completed.
 ```

 - Use Coin Control to ensure that you send your collateral from the correct address.
 Go to “Send” and then “Inputs” to select the input that you would like to send from.
-In the example below using tSYS, the “Main” input will be selected.
-Click “Ok” to return to the “Send” screen.

 - Next enter your masternode collateral address from the previous step into the “Pay To” field.
 Enter “100,000” exactly into the “Amount” field and do NOT subtract fees from the amount as it will reduce your collateral total.